 Gorgeous and so easy to make!

 - 6 egg whites, room temperature (use 1 week old high quality eggs such as Nest Fresh Eggs

-- 1 tsp red wine or balsamic vinegar ( I used strawberry balsamic vinegar)
+- 1 teaspoon red wine or balsamic vinegar ( I used strawberry balsamic vinegar)

-- 3 tsp corn starch ( I used organic)
+- 3 teaspoon corn starch ( I used organic)

 For the Strawberry curd:

 - 1 pounds fresh or frozen strawberries ( if fresh remove stems and cut out hulls)